colin93/polyProject/README.md

 3) Add poly:
-  Create two variables that store power of first element in both polynomials ((llist name)->head->next->power) Make result a copy of the polynomial with higher order term (use llist *result = copyPoly(nameOfHighestOrderPoly)) while power of result is not equal to power of lower order polynomial
+  Create two variables that store power of first element in both polynomials ((llist name)->head->next->power) Make result a copy of the polynomial with higher order term (use llist *result = copyPoly(nameOfHighestOrderPoly)) while power of result is not equal to power of lower order polynomial (need to make an if-else statement for this)
     move to next node in result polynomial. while current node is not null
     add coeffecient of result polynomial to coeffecient of lower order polynomial